maybites/TextureSharing/README.md

 ## Issues

-* Some Nvdia GFX-cards have a problem when in EEVEE the render method is set to 'LookDev' and 'Rendered'.
-There is bug report open where you can add your hardware specs if you encounter this issue.
+* Some Nvdia GFX-cards have a rendering problem in EEVEE when the render method is set to 'LookDev' and 'Rendered'.
+There is a [bug report](https://developer.blender.org/T61768) open where you can add your hardware specs if you encounter this issue.

 ## Syphon

-No, this addon is unable to stream syhon on OSX.
+No, this addon is unable to stream [syphon](http://syphon.v002.info/) on OSX.
 But I had a chat with the syphon developers and it is feasible to make it happen, too.
-The only thing that is needed is a Objective-C -> Python wrapper.
+The only thing that is needed is an Objective-C -> Python wrapper, which is doable.
 But unfortunately this is beyond my development abilities.
 If you think you have the necessary skills, please contact me.
 I would like to see Syphon for Blender happening, too.

 ## Credits

+Blender Plugin by Martin Froehlich.

+### Special Thanks:
-Without the [Spout for Python library](https://github.com/maybites/Spout-for-Python) developed by Ryan Walker and the valuable [hint](https://docs.blender.org/api/blender2.8/gpu.html#rendering-the-3d-view-into-a-texture) from Jonas Dichelle I would still dab into darkness...
+Obviously Lyn Jarvis for developing Spout in the first place.
+And without the [Spout for Python library](https://github.com/maybites/Spout-for-Python) developed by Ryan Walker and the valuable [hint](https://docs.blender.org/api/blender2.8/gpu.html#rendering-the-3d-view-into-a-texture) from Jonas Dichelle I would still dab in darkness...